Daniel-WWU-IT/sciencemesh-wwu/meshar/README.md

 - Dynamic hosts can be added via an HTTP API
 - Remote checks (i.e., probes running on the monitoring server)
     - Own probes possible (Nagios-compliant)
-- Easy and extensuve local checks
+- Easy and extensive local checks
     - Might become interesting at a later stage
 - Aggregation of (service) states via Business Intelligence module
     - Can be created dynamically based on hosts or services